 Studies the major forms of art-architecture, sculpture, painting and graphic arts, and crafts-in terms of their elements, techniques and individual expression.
-By focusing on the nature of each of these forms separately, we will be able to observe that each form has its own set of rules that apply regardless of the culture or period in which a work was produced.
+By focusing on the nature of each of these forms separately, we will be able to observe that each form has its own set of rules which apply regardless of the culture or period in which a work was produced.
 Addresses GLE Learning Outcomes Arts and Design (AD), Applied Learning (AL), and Oral Communication (OC).

-FA183 History of Art
+FA183 History of Art 3 credits

-Surveys architecture, sculpture, and painting from prehistoric times to the present.
-How did one style of art grow from another?
+This course surveys architecture, sculpture and painting from prehistoric times to the present, primarily in western art, with selected world cultures and stylistic traditions including Asian and African art.
+How did one style grow from another?
 Which cultures influenced one another?
-Which cultures have most strongly influenced our culture?
+Which cultures have most strongly influenced the art of our culture?
+Addresses GLE Learning Outcomes Arts & Design (AD), Applied Learning (AL) and Oral Communication (OC)